 In Isfahan You can hardly find a street without a wide central pedestrian reservation of trees, fountains and flowers.
 Behind every corner you stumble upon spectacular remainders of rich past.
 In its heyday under Safavid dynasty when the city flourished and gave birth to its outstanding Islamic and Iranian architecture, Isfahan was a large city with a population of one million and owned many parks, libraries, public baths, shops and mosques that amazed western visitors, who had not seen anything like that at home.

 In 1598, Isfahan was chosen as the new capital of Iran following the order of Shah Abbas.
 In order to centralize the capital, he moved the Safavid government to Isfahan as part of his larger plan to lift the country from the slump it had fallen into.
-One of the great works of Shah Abass in that period was "The Pattern of the world" or Naqsh-e Jahan Square which is a real jewel in Isfahan's crown.
+One of the great works of Shah Abass the Great in that period was "The Pattern of the world" or Naqsh-e Jahan Square which is a real jewel in Isfahan's crown.
 This majestic collection of buildings fits economy, worship and aristocratic pleasures together in deliberate visual harmony.

 Somewhere in the west of Naqsh-e Jahan Square, a beautiful tree-lined boulevard, offers delightful hours of walk under its cool green shades.
 Chahar Bagh is the main street of Isfahan and traverses Zayandeh Rud through Si-o-se Pol bridge.
 Zayandeh Rud is crossed by some of the world's most picturesque covered bridges.